Beijing to Hong Kong Adventure

 Chengdu - People's Park & Tianfu Square.

-Day 6 - Chengdu - Mt Qingcheng Embark on another high speed train journey, this time to Chengdu (approximately 3 hours).
+6 - Chengdu - Mt Qingcheng Embark on another high speed train journey, this time to Chengdu (approximately 3 hours).
 Then, transfer to Mt Qingcheng (approximately 1.5 hours).
 Mt Qingcheng is considered one of the main birthplaces of Taoism in China, since this mountain was the place philosopher Zhang Ling founded the doctrine of Chinese Taoism in 142 AD.
 Most of the temples on the mountain represent the main teachings of Taoism, having been built in the Jin and Tang dynasties.
-You’ll visit the front section of the mountain, passing stunning nature and cultural sites after arrival.
+You'll visit the front section of the mountain, passing stunning nature and cultural sites after arrival.
 After experiencing this important historical region, head to your temple stay for the evening.
 Yuanming Temple is Taoist and welcomes guests inside its walls to stay.
 Enjoy dinner cooked on site for you with ingredients from their own garden.
-Then, perhaps you’d like to join in a meditation session, or instead, simply relax with the serenity of the temple and mountain around you.
+Join in a meditation session later tonight at the guidance of the resident monk.There's no better place to meditate and relax your mind in this peaceful Taoist temple.

-Day 7 - Chengdu In the morning, there's probably no more suitable place to learn about tai chi (known as taiji in Chinese) than at a Taoist temple.
-Follow your master and learn about the human-nature harmony philosophy deeply embedded in this martial art and the religion.
-After your body and mind is awakened, take a private transfer to Dujiangyan City where you’ll find the Panda Breeding Centre.
+7 - Chengdu This morning, take a private transfer to Dujiangyan City where you'll find the Panda Breeding Centre.
 This centre is an affiliate organisation to the breeding centre in Chengdu and is a research centre focused on the study and practice of releasing the Giant Panda back into the wild.
 See the conservation efforts in action amidst the forests of bamboo, and in the afternoon, travel back to Chengdu.
-Here, embark on a walking tour through Tianfu Square (spot the giant statue of Chairman Mao!) and the People’s Park, and perhaps take the chance to sit down in a traditional tea house.
-In the evening, be sure to taste Chengdu’s culinary offerings.
-After being listed as a City of Gastronomy by UNESCO, you know you’re in for a treat.
+Here, embark on a walking tour through Tianfu Square (spot the giant statue of Chairman Mao!) and the People's Park, and perhaps take the chance to sit down in a traditional tea house.
+In the evening, be sure to taste Chengdu's culinary offerings.
+After being listed as a City of Gastronomy by UNESCO, you know you're in for a treat.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.